Authentic Lessons for 21st Century Learning

 Evaluate

-1. What are the key ways in which you can tell what the main idea is in an informational text?
+1. In what ways can you identify the main idea in an informational text?

-2. What roles do supporting details play in identifying the main idea?
+2. How do supporting details help a reader identify the main idea?

-3. What reading techniques can you use when approaching an informational text?
+3. What reading techniques can you use to approach an informational text?

 Resources